 CANON 35MM 1.4 L USM: I use this lens as my go to for an instance where spaces are extremely tight.
 It allows shorter distances and can open enough to capture a lot of light.
 I also love to shoot family formals with this lens.

-CANON 85MM EF F/1.4L I USM: Now if you have are someone that owns a 50MM you might be wondering why this lens is even necessary.
+CANON 85MM EF F/1.4L I USM: Now if you have are someone that owns a 50MM or a 70-200mm you might be wondering why this lens is even necessary.
 I’m here to tell you that it’s not.
 But if you add this to your collection you are going to get the most amazingly soft dreamy portraits you’ve ever taken.
-I actually was able to rent this one this past year for some of my senior sessions and I totally fell in love.
-This is one I will most likely rent for years and years because it is a lens I don’t need but want.
-It lets in an incredible amount of light while also softening the edges.
-The only downside is that it needs the subject to be very still.
+I actually was able to rent this one for a couple years and finally got it.
+I wish I could use this lens for everything however the only downside is that it needs the subject to be very still.
 I wouldn’t be shooting kids on that dance floor with this one.

 CANON 70-200MM EF F/2.8L IS USM III: Let me start off by saying that this lens is quite a beast.
 It’s heavy and uncomfortable to shoot with.
 I don’t use it for a lot of the wedding but it’s important to have for the ceremony and reception.
 My second photographer will pull this lens out for when the groom is watching his bride walk down the aisle.
 I’ll also have them use it to capture the bride and groom exchanging rings, and for their first kiss.
 We then put it away until the reception when the speeches are happening.
 If I’m shooting alone I will use it on my second camera body to grab quick shots but otherwise I have my second shooter use it.
 Which brings me to the next item.